Bloomington, Illinois: Historic sites

 Ewing Manor was designed by Bloomington architect Phil Hooten in the Channel-Norman style favored by the affluent in the post-Victorian period.
 The surrounding gardens were created by noted landscape architect Jens Jensen, who also designed Springfield's Lincoln Memorial Gardens.
 The theatre on the grounds play host to the Illinois Shakespeare Festival each summer.

 The McLean County Museum of History traces its roots back to 1892, the year the McLean County Historical Society was founded.
 Housed inside the old McLean County Courthouse, the museum features permanent and rotating exhibits that explore the history of Central Illinois.
 This location is listed on the National Register of Historic Places.

 The Miller Park Pavilion & War Memorial was restored in 1977 and dedicated in May 1988.
 The black granite memorial is surrounded by red sidewalks that list the names of Central Illinois residents killed or missing in action in the Korean and Vietnam battles.

 The Prairie Aviation Museum has a collection of preserved aircraft on display, including a Bell Sea Cobra, Huey helicopter, and F-14 Tomcat.

 The Evergreen Memorial Cemetery, also known as the Evergreen Cemetery is the burial site of many notable Bloomington-Normal citizens including members of the Stevenson family.
-Adlai E. Stevenson I, vice president to Grover Cleveland, and Adlai E. Stevenson II, governor of Illinois. ambassador to the United Nations, and twice Democratic candidate for the United States presidency, are both buried there.
-Also buried there are Stevenson's wife, Letitia Green Stevenson, who was the second National President-General of the Daughters of the American Revolution, and her sister, Julia Green Scott, the seventh National President-General of the Daughters of the American Revolution.
+Adlai E. Stevenson I, vice president to Grover Cleveland, and Adlai E. Stevenson II, governor of Illinois, ambassador to the United Nations, and twice Democratic candidate for the United States presidency, are buried there.
+Also buried there are Stevenson's wife, Letitia Green Stevenson, who was the second national president-general of the Daughters of the American Revolution, and her sister, Julia Green Scott, the seventh national president-general of the Daughters of the American Revolution.
 Other historical figures buried there include David Davis, friend and mentor to Abraham Lincoln; Charles Radbourn, arguably 19th-century baseball's greatest pitcher; and Dorothy Gage, inspiration for the main character in the Wizard of Oz and niece of author L. Frank Baum.

 The David Davis Mansion offers a glimpse into the life friend and mentor of Abraham Lincoln, David Davis, who was a U.S. senator from Illinois and associate justice of the United States Supreme Court.
 Davis was a key component during Lincoln's bid for the 1860 presidential nomination.
 The Davis Mansion, completed in 1872, combines Italianate and Second Empire architectural features and is a model of mid-Victorian style and taste.
 His Bloomington home, which remained in the Davis family for three succeeding generations, contains the most modern conveniences of that era: a coal-burning stove, gas lighting and indoor plumbing.
 The David Davis Mansion is an historic landmark on the National Register of Historic Places.

 The former building of the Montefiore synagogue is one of the few Moorish Revival buildings in Illinois and one of the oldest synagogues in the United States.

-Other historical landmarks listed on the National Register of Historic Places:
+Other historical landmarks listed on the National Register of Historic Places are: